 “Our goal is to make wines of integrity and personality that are true to their terroir.
 If this means that we have had to back away from certain technological advances and remain firm in the face of pressure to make wines of the moment, it’s a risk my family and I have been more than willing to take.”

 The classically produced 2011 Chianti Classico Riserva is a medium ruby to violet in color.
 The wine is a traditional blend, with 90% Sangiovese joined by 5% each of Colorino and Canaiolo.
 Pretty floral aromatics present the nose with tightly wound cherry and spice aromas contributing.
 On the palate, there is a nice core of bright berry fruit with leaf tobacco, cake spices, and a trace of vanilla.
 Not to the level of the famed “Il Poggio” but a good introduction to the house style.
 Nice balance.
+Good value.
 90 points.
 About $20.
 Find this wine.

 There are few names as well known or revered as Castello di Ama and for this report, the estate submitted it’s trio of exceptional Gran Selezione wines from the 2011 vintage.
 Castello di Ama has been leaning toward a more plush, modern style of Gran Selezione and along those lines, these three wines are slightly different in composition and highlight the single vineyards from where they’re sourced.